 Financial details continued 4.
-Do you get financial help from another person? ■ No ■ Yes What does 'financial help' mean?
-Financial help is where another person (eg a relative or partner) regularly gives you money, helps pay your bills or shares living Are you, or someone who financially helps you, selfemployed, a small business owner or a farmer?
-No Self employment (see page 3 for more information) 5.
+Do you get financial help from another person?
+No Yes What does 'financial help' mean?
+Financial help is where another person (eg a relative or partner) regularly gives you money, helps pay your bills or shares living Are you, or someone who financially helps you, self- employed, a small business owner or a farmer? ■ No ■ Yes ▼ Give details Attach details of self employment (see page 3 for more information) 5.
 Do you, or a person who helps you financially, receive a Centrelink or Veterans' Affairspayment?
-No Go to question 6 Yes Which payment?
-Current health care or pension card details Office use only - check You Card number Expiry date MONTH YEAR Type of card Health care Pension Other person Card number Expiry date Type of card Health care Pension MAttach a copy of health care or pension card 6.
+No ▶ Go to question 6 Yes ▼ Which payment?
+Full ■ Part Disability support pension Special benefit Mature age allowance/pension benefit Veterans and war services Newstart allowance Widow allowance Parenting payment partnered Youth allowance Sickness allowance Other ▼ Give details Single parenting payment Current health care or pension card details Office use only - check You Card number Expiry date MONTH YEAR Type of card Health care Pension Other person Card number Expiry date MONTH YEAR Type of card Health care Pension ►//Attach a copy of health care or pension card 6.
 Which describes your living and employment situation?
-Couple one working Single person working not working both not working Total weekly gross income (before tax) for the household /week) Attach proof of income documents (see page 3 for more information) What is 'income'?
-Income is money you receive from all sources, including any pensions or benefits, child support or maintenance payments, rent received etc. refer to page three for further information on what documents need to be provided Number of dependent children under 18 (including children you pay child support or maintenance for)
+Couple one working Single person working both working not working both not working Total weekly gross income (before tax) for the household \$ /week Attach proof of income documents (see page 3 for more information) What is 'income'?
+Income is money you receive from all sources, including any pensions or benefits, child support or maintenance payments, rent received etc. refer to page three for further information on what documents need to be provided Number of dependent children under 18 (including children you pay child support or maintenance for) Legal Aid Queensland application for helps you financially, have